 Consider asking for more breaks when you return to work.

 A doctor should tell you when you can:

 If symptoms do not go away or are not improving after 2 or 3 weeks, talk to your doctor.

 Brain injury - concussion - discharge; Traumatic brain injury - concussion - discharge; Closed head injury - concussion - discharge

 Heegaard WG, Biros MH.
 Head Injury.
-In: Marx J. ed.
-Rosen’s Emergency Medicine: Concepts and Clinical Practice.
-7th ed.
-Philadelphia, Pa: Mosby Elsevier;2009: chap 38.
+In: Marx JA, Hockberger RS, Walls RM, et al., eds.
+Rosen's Emergency Medicine: Concepts and Clinical Practice.
+8th ed.
+Philadelphia, PA: Elsevier Mosby; 2013:chap 41.